This story has been updated. It was originally published on November 29, 2017.

 For phones or tablets, security starts on the lock screen, where you should at least set up a PIN code or password.
 If your device offers more unlock options, you can extend that to a fingerprint or face recognition test.
 For more tips, check out our guide to protecting your smartphone’s lock screen.

 As for computers, you don’t want just anyone waking them from sleep mode.
-Protect them by requiring a password or other security check.
-On Windows machines, find this option in Settings under Accounts and Sign-in.
-In macOS, open System Preferences and look under Security & Privacy.
+Protect them by requiring a password or some other security check.
+On Windows machines, find this option in Settings under Accounts.
+In macOS, open System Preferences, click Security & Privacy, and look under the General tab.

-Once you’ve protected your computer from snooping strangers, you’ll antivirus protection.
+Once you’ve protected your computer from snooping strangers, you’ll need antivirus protection.
 On Windows, the built-in Windows Defender will do a perfectly capable job for most.
 However, if you’d like extra peace of mind—or you own a macOS machine—install a third-party package.
-According to independent testing site AV Test, Bitdefender Internet Security ($23) and Norton Security ($23) work great for Windows because of their high virus-detection rates, user friendliness and low impact on overall computer performance.
-For macOS, try AVG Antivirus (fee), Bitdefender Antivirus ($40), or Sophos Home (free), all of which detected more viruses than their competitors.
+According to independent testing site AV Test, Bitdefender Internet Security ($35) and Norton 360 ($55) work great for Windows because of their high virus-detection rates, user friendliness, and low impact on overall computer performance.
+For macOS, try Avast (free), Bitdefender Antivirus for Mac ($25 a year), or Norton 360 ($55), all of which performed well on tests.

 On a smartphone, antivirus software isn’t necessary because Google and Apple tightly regulate their respective app stores.
 Just remember to guard against other security threats, such as falling prey to phishing attacks.